celador/ForceCode/README.md

 ## Change Log

+* 3.8.3
+    * Right click on any file to save to the org (Or simply save the file if autoCompile is on and if the file is valid (In the current org src folder and a valid type))
+        * Works with almost any type of file from the org (Workflow rules, assignment rules, etc)
+        * Only one file can be saved at a time, THIS HASN'T CHANGED!!
+    * Refresh files from the explorer context menu by right clicking on a file or folder (Refreshing a folder will retrieve all of that type of a whole Lightning component bundle)
+        * Multiple files can be selected for refreshing
+    * Optimization in the way ForceCode retrieves files.
+Before this version, code coverage and metadata would be retrieved each time any type of file was opened.
+Now it's only retrieved if it's needed (E.G. code coverage data is only retrieved when a class or trigger file has been retrieved instead of all of the time).
 * 3.8.2
     * Fixed bugs on Windows where files weren't being removed from the code coverage view when they were deleted
     * Fix error not being shown for lightning components when there's a syntax error on creation or the file naming convention is wrong